-In the final year, you complete workplace experiences for both your business and your social sciences major through our Cooperative Education papers.
-You also complete the last of your major or optional papers for both business and your social sciences major.
+In the final year, you complete workplace experiences for both your business and your social sciences major, as well as the last papers for your business and social sciences major.

 Some psychology papers are offered at the North Campus.
-Some BBus majors are offered at the South Campus.
+Some business majors are offered at the South Campus.